EQUITY RELEASE USES

 • A regular income

 Typically, income needs are higher in the early to mid years of retirement than in the later years and Equity Release can be tailored to accommodate this.
-A Lifetime Mortgage or a Home Reversion Plan may provide a suitable solution as they don’t involve monthly repayments.
-However, other factors including, is your additional income need temporary (perhaps because you anticipate receiving an inheritance in the future) or permanent, and, is retaining ownership of your home important to you, will determine which Equity Release arrangement will provide the most suitable solution for you.
+A Lifetime Mortgage or a Home Reversion Plan may provide a suitable solution as they don’t involve making monthly repayments.

 THE INFORMATION PROVIDED DOES NOT CONSITITUTE ADVICE AND SHOULD NOT BE ACTED UPON.
 We would be please to help you with your Equity Release enquiry by clicking the button below.
-Please ask for a personalised illustration.
+To understand the features and risk, please ask for a personalised illustration.

 REPAYING AN EXISTING MORTGAGE (including “mortgage prisoners”)

-The FCA has also identified a problem known as mortgage prisoner.
-A mortgage prisoner is a homeowner who’s mortgage probably dates back to the pre-2008 global financial crisis who’s trapped in their current high interest variable rate mortgage and cannot change to a new lower interest rate because the lender no longer offers mortgages, nor can they remortgage to a new mortgage lender because their circumstances have changed which prevent them from passing a new lender’s affordability test.
+Another category of mortgage borrower identified by the FCA are mortgage prisoners, “who’s mortgage probably dates back to the pre-2008 global financial crisis who’s trapped in their current high interest variable rate mortgage and cannot change to a new lower interest rate because the lender no longer offers mortgages, nor can they remortgage to a new mortgage lender because their circumstances have changed which prevent them from passing a new lender’s affordability criteria”.

-• Repay your mortgage via a Home Reversion Plan which will involve selling your home, or part of it, to a Home Reversion provider whilst retaining the right to remain in your property, rent free, for the rest of your life
+• Home Reversion which involves selling your home, or part of it, to a Home Reversion provider and using the sales proceeds to repay your mortgage.
+Home Reversion grants you the right to remain living in the property for the rest of your life but does not take over responsibility for maintenance and upkeep, which remains your responsibility.

-Factors including your level of retirement income and whether you prefer to make monthly repayments or not, and whether you envisage being able to repay the amount needed in the future (perhaps from an expected inheritance), and is retaining full ownership of your home important to you, will determine which Equity arrangement will provide the most suitable solution for you.
+Which option provides the most suitable solution will depend on a number of factors, including: your age (youngest if joint); level of current income and retirement income; whether you’re happy to make monthly repayments or not; whether you envisage being able to repay the Equity Release in the future (perhaps from an expected inheritance); and is retaining full ownership of your home important to you?

 THE INFORMATION PROVIDED DOES NOT CONSITITUTE ADVICE AND SHOULD NOT BE ACTED UPON.
 We would be please to help you with your Equity Release enquiry by clicking the button below.
-Please ask for a personalised illustration.
+To understand the features and risk, please ask for a personalised illustration.

 REPAYING CREDIT CARDS OR PERSONAL LOANS

-Whilst Equity Release can be used to repay personal borrowings the advice is always to think very carefully before doing so.
-This is because, these types borrowings are not secured on your home but in repaying them with an Equity Release arrangement will involve using your property is some way.
-However, the problem looming is the monthly repayments a time when it may have become difficult to maintain even the minimum monthly payments.
+Whilst Equity Release can be used to repay personal borrowings, the advice is always to think very carefully before doing so.
+This is because these types borrowings are not secured on your home whilst repaying them with an Equity Release arrangement will involve using your property is some way.

-Factors including your level of retirement income and whether you prefer to make monthly repayments or not, and whether you envisage being able to repay the amount needed in the future (perhaps from an expected inheritance), and is retaining full ownership of your home important to you, will determine which Equity Release arrangement will provide the most suitable solution for you.
+Which option provides the most suitable solution will depend on a number of factors, including: your level of retirement income; whether you prefer to make monthly repayments or not; whether you envisage being able to repay the amount needed in the future (perhaps from an expected inheritance); and is retaining full ownership of your home important to you?

 THE INFORMATION PROVIDED DOES NOT CONSITITUTE ADVICE AND SHOULD NOT BE ACTED UPON.
 We would be please to help you with your Equity Release enquiry by clicking the button below.
-Please ask for a personalised illustration.
+To understand the features and risk, please ask for a personalised illustration.

 MOVING HOME

 THE INFORMATION PROVIDED DOES NOT CONSITITUTE ADVICE AND SHOULD NOT BE ACTED UPON.
 We would be please to help you with your Equity Release enquiry by clicking the button below.
-Please ask for a personalised illustration.
+To understand the features and risk, please ask for a personalised illustration.

 PROPERTY IMPROVEMENTS AND ALTERATIONS

-Whether it’s for a new kitchen, or a new bathroom, an extension, or alterations which will enable to continue living independently in your home for longer, Equity Release can help.
-Along with garden landscaping, this is one of the most popular uses of Equity Release.
+Whether it’s for a new kitchen, or a new bathroom, an extension, or alterations which will enable to continue living independently in your home, Equity Release can help.
+Along with garden landscaping, this is another popular use of Equity Release.

 Once you’ve a clear idea of the cost of the work, Equity Release applications typically take around 6 weeks to complete so you’ll be able to get the work underway in no time.

 THE INFORMATION PROVIDED DOES NOT CONSITITUTE ADVICE AND SHOULD NOT BE ACTED UPON.
 We would be please to help you with your Equity Release enquiry by clicking the button below.
-Please ask for a personalised illustration.
+To understand the features and risk, please ask for a personalised illustration.

 PROFESIONSAL GARDEN DESIGN AND LANDSCAPING

-It doesn’t have to be a new kitchen or bathroom, or a grand holiday, if you’re a garden lover and know your Anagallis Arvensis from your Helianthus Tuberosus, or a fan of flower shows or garden make-over programmes, Equity Release can help you create you very own dream garden.
-Along with home improvements and alterations, this is one of the most popular uses of Equity Release.
+If you’re a garden lover and know your Anagallis Arvensis from your Helianthus Tuberosus, or a fan of flower shows or garden make-over programmes, Equity Release can help you create you very own dream garden and is a popular use of Equity Release.

 Once you’ve a clear idea of the cost of your garden transformation, Equity Release applications typically take around 6 weeks to complete so it won’t be long before work can commence.

 THE INFORMATION PROVIDED DOES NOT CONSITITUTE ADVICE AND SHOULD NOT BE ACTED UPON.
 We would be please to help you with your Equity Release enquiry by clicking the button below.
-Please ask for a personalised illustration.
+To understand the features and risk, please ask for a personalised illustration.

 “BIG TICKET” PURCHASE (E.g. a luxury cruise, a car, caravan, motorhome, boat, etc.)

 “Big ticket” purchases have long been a popular use of Equity Release, whether for a luxury cruise, a big family holiday, or a new car.
-But often overlooked is how flexible many Equity Release products are and how they can be applied to certain kinds of big ticket purchases.
+But often overlooked is how flexible some Equity Release products are and how they can be applied when considering a big ticket purchase, which can be categorised:

 • Luxury cruise